 Make sure to stock up on supplies before heading up to the lakes.
 Your only option up there is to buy from the yurt camps at the first lake.

-The entrance to the park is about 750 tenge per person per day.
-They might say something about a camping fee, bust just tell them you’re staying in a yurt, even if you’re camping.
+The entrance to the park is about 750 tenge per person per day, plus another 1,000 tenge if you’re driving your own car.
+They might say something about a camping fee, but just tell them you’re staying in a yurt, even if you’re camping.
 Yurts at the first lake cost 7,000 tenge per person without food, 10,000 tenge with 3 meals.
 Gentle bargaining might bring this price down.